ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 An automated release process tends to also imply an improved ability to roll back changes or recover from an issue in production. is is also measured as Mean Time to Recovery (MTTR).

-In summary, automating releases means code goes out faster (reducing lead time*)*, means you can deploy more often (increasing deployment frequency), and improves MTTR. at s three of the four key DORA metrics (see page 208) with one initiative!
+In summary, automating releases means code goes out faster (reducing lead time*)*, means you can deploy more often (increasing deployment frequency), and improves MTTR.
+That s three of the four key DORA metrics (see page 208) with one initiative!

 In the companies I've worked with, either directly or in an advisory capacity, I've seen at least a dozen teams invest effort into either partially or fully moving to continuous deployment.
 It's not always a straightforward journey, it doesn t happen overnight, and often there are well-reasoned objections.
 Yet in every circumstance, when the team looks back on the time invested be it three weeks, three months, or two years later the difference is nothing short of transformational to the culture and overall output and velocity of the team by every metric.